hyunjunian/Poor-Charlie-s-Almanack/en.md

 However, all man’s desired geometric progressions, if a high rate of growth is chosen, at last come to grief on a finite Earth.
 And the social system for man on Earth is fair enough, eventually, that almost all massive cheating ends in disgrace.
 And in 2003, Quant Tech failed in both ways.

-> All man’s desired geometric progressions, if a high rate of growth is chosen, at last come to grief on a finite Earth.
->

 By 2003, Quant Tech’s real earning power was growing at only 4 percent per year after sales growth had slowed to 4 percent.
 There was now no way for Quant Tech to escape causing a big disappointment for its shareholders, now largely consisting of institutional investors.
 This disappointment triggered a shocking decline in the price of Quant Tech stock, which went down suddenly by 50 percent.
 This price decline, in turn, triggered a careful examination of Quant Tech’s financial reporting practices, which, at long last, convinced nearly everyone that a very large majority of Quant Tech’s reported earnings had long been phony earnings, and that massive and deliberate misreporting had gone on for a great many years.
 This triggered even more price decline for Quant Tech stock until in mid-2003 the market capitalization of Quant Tech was only $140 billion, down 90 percent from its peak only six months earlier.

 A quick 90 percent decline in the price of the stock of such an important company that was previously so widely owned and admired caused immense human suffering, considering the $1.3 trillion in market value that had disappeared.
 And naturally, with Quant Tech’s deserved disgrace, the public and political reaction included intense hatred and revulsion directed at Quant Tech, even though its admirable engineers were still designing the nation’s best power plants.